gmnr/gmnr.github.io/content/reading/basta-dirlo.md

 layout: book-review
 ---

-Not my favorite read of the year.
+Not my favorite read of the year.<br>
 I chanced upon it because it was gifted to my girlfriend.

 The premise of the book is that there is a strong link between the words we use and our emotions and moods, and the main goal of the author